noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 The little dragon that took a liking to me won't separate from me.
 Just as my Sympathy Magic directly transmits my emotions to others, at the same time, I can also understand others emotions.
-I don't know if the baby dragon liked me that much, but it sat on my shoulder the whole time we were travelling, and even now, it still clings to my clothes and won't separate from me.
+I don't know if the baby dragon liked me that much, but it sat on my shoulder the whole time we were traveling, and even now, it still clings to my clothes and won't separate from me.

 [Miyama-senpai, it has become really attached to you huh.]